p-enel/stable-and-dynamic-value/README.md

 Rich.
 "Stable and dynamic representations of value in the prefrontal cortex." eLife 9 (2020): e54313.](https://doi.org/10.7554/eLife.54313)

-To replicate the results, you must first download the data set of the paper:
+To replicate the results, you must first download the [data set of the paper](https://doi.org/10.5061/dryad.4j0zpc88b).
-[try this link first](https://doi.org/10.5061/dryad.4j0zpc88b).
-If it doesn't work, try the link below:

-**The data repository page may not yet be available, you can download the data with [this link instead](https://datadryad.org/stash/share/pDOEyRc3fAJMTNFhf7b_jcO_uZGBR9Pn9FORMkdIQpo)**

 # How to use it?